BLavery/PiGyro/README.md

 This installed node 0.12.1 for me.

-3. MODULES:  Use Node Package Manager (which installed as part of node): npm install socket.io node-static
+3. MODULES:  Use Node Package Manager (which installed as part of node): npm install socket.io ip node-static
 It doesn't seem to matter whether you load the modules locally or global.

 4. THE TWO FILES:  Get them from github. https://github.com/BLavery/PiGyro
 The zip file lower right is easiest. unzip into your folder.

-5. START WEBSERVER:  On the Pi, examine the IP address, then start webserver.
+5. START WEBSERVER:  On the Pi, start webserver.
 Run in a terminal:
- -       ifconfig
  -       node server.js

 6. PHONE: Start browser.
 Set address to the Raspberry Pi address on your network, at "port 8080".
 Eg: